-Ask ten people and you'll get ten answers!
-For us, it means being a part of the process from feeding the sheep to shipping the garment.
+Our hand spun fiber products are special because we are a part of the process from feeding the sheep to shipping the goods.
 We spend time with our animals every day and know that they are well cared for.
-We use heritage (old fashioned) processes to prepare and craft our offerings.
+We use heritage (traditional) processes to prepare and craft our goods.

-- Weaving, knitting or felting - some of our yarn is sold directly to knitters, crocheters and weavers.
-Other skeins are woven or knitted into projects that we offer for sale.
+Weaving, knitting or felting - some of our yarn is sold directly to knitters, crocheters and weavers.
+Other skeins are woven or knitted into goods that we offer for sale.
 Some fiber is processed into felted sheets, resembling fabric, and then sewn into bags and other projects.

 If you are interested in learning about fiber processing and art or purchasing fiber, contact us here.